Tutoron/es-to-the-rescue/README.md

 replace `{endpoint}` with your local port

+* `GET http://{endpoint}/api/queryLocal` takes Latex expression as "expression" and optional array of "context", this api method will queries the local elasticsearch, it gives more flexibility in arranging the indexing, but take more time to develop.
-* `GET http://{endpoint}/api/queryLatex` takes Latex expression as "expression" and optional array of "context"
+* `GET http://{endpoint}/api/queryCloud` takes Latex expression as "expression" and optional array of "context", this api method queries the cloud hosted elasticsearch, which is less flexible but good for demo and rapid prototyping.
 * `GET http://{endpoint}/api/indexNotation` takes Latex expressions as "expression", the unique name for the notation as "id", related context list as "context", explainations as "explaination"
 * `GET http://{endpoint}/api/updateNotation` (under development)
 * `GET http://{endpoint}/api/expandNotation` (under development)